georgeklaus/se-assignment-5-georgeklaus/README.md

 **Installation of VS Code on Linux Mint**

 Steps to Download and Install Visual Studio Code:
-1. I opened Terminal:
+1. I opened the Terminal:

 You can open the terminal by pressing Ctrl + Alt + T or by searching for "Terminal" in the application menu.
-2. Update the Package List (sudo apt-get update)
+2. I updated the Package List (sudo apt-get update)

-3. Install prerequisites: Ensure you have the necessary tools to add a new repository and install packages over HTTPS:
+3. I installed prerequisites: Ensure you have the necessary tools to add a new repository and install packages over HTTPS:
    (sudo apt install software-properties-common apt-transport-https wget)
-4. Add the Microsoft GPG Key: Download and add the Microsoft GPG key (wget -qO- https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -)
+4. I added the Microsoft GPG Key: Download and add the Microsoft GPG key (wget -qO- https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -)
-5. Add the VS Code Repository to your system
-   (sudo add-apt-repository "deb [arch=amd64] https://packages.microsoft.com/repos/vscode stable main")
+5. I also added the VS Code Repository to the system (sudo add-apt-repository "deb [arch=amd64] https://packages.microsoft.com/repos/vscode stable main")
-6. Update the Package List Again
+6. I updated the Package List Again
    (sudo apt-get update)
-7. Install VS Code:
+7. I installed VS Code using:
    (sudo apt install code)
-8. Launch VS Code: You can now launch Visual Studio Code from the application menu or by typing code in the terminal.
+8. I then launched VS Code by typing 'code' in the terminal.

 **First-time Setup**